 Why Your Mixes Sound Thin And What To Do

-Brainworx bx_saturator V2 – M/S & multi-band saturation tool (Great for mixing as well as for mastering)
+Brainworx bx_saturator V2 – M/S & multi-band saturation tool (Great for mixing and mastering)

-Melda MFreeformAnalogEq – Analog EQ (Briliant plugin for mixing – this is probably only one plugin that will make the biggest effect on your audio – maybe boosting your frequencies will look scary and weird because of very edgy peaks it makes, but after you will do some frequency boosts, you will see how another side of the frequency spectrum is adjusting according to your changes.
-So in the end, it will sound very natural and what’s best is that it removes the thinness from your audio.
+Melda MFreeformAnalogEq – Analog EQ (Briliant plugin for mixing – this plugin will have the biggest effect on your audio, though boosting your frequencies will look scary and weird due to the edgy peaks it makes.
+Once you do some frequency boosts, however, you will see how the other side of the frequency spectrum is adjusting according to your changes.
+So in the end, it will sound very natural.
+Plus, it removes the thinness from your audio.

 Eddie Kramer Waves Signature Series – Bundle focused on Bass, Drums, Effects, Guitars, and Vocals.
-This bundle will definitely make your sound rich, add the needed energy, and bring a nice color to your mix.
-You can also check the Kramer Master Tape plugin great for Mastering as well as for mixing.
+This bundle will make your sound rich, add necessary energy, and bring a nice color to your mix.
+You can also check the Kramer Master Tape plugin, which is great for mastering and mixing.

-FabFilter Pro-DS – De-Eser VST plugin.
-Most popular plugin for removing the thin vocals.
+FabFilter Pro-DS – De-Esser VST plugin.
+Most popular plugin for De-Essing Vocals.

 How To Master Your Track At Home (Explained For Beginners)

-When you start doing the mastering in your home studio, you have to determine which tools you have to use as the first.
-In this scenario, we will use the software VST plugins for the sake of the post.
-Follow these steps to see the results (Every track needs the different approach, this is just more like template or practice that you would have to try if you are starting out.)
-Also read our post on How Important Is Mixing & Mastering In Music Production?
+When you start mastering in your home studio, you must determine which tools you have to use as the first.
+We will use software VST plugins for the sake of this post.
+Follow these steps to see the results (Every track requires a different approach.
+This is more like a template or practice that you can try if you are starting out.)
+Also, read our post: How Important Is Mixing & Mastering In Music Production?
 (For Beginners)

-2. Then add active EQ to boost or cut the desired frequency range
+2. Next, add active EQ to boost or cut the desired frequency range

 3. Add additional Dynamic EQ (How And When Use Dynamic EQ in Mastering?)

-This is very subtle kind of EQ that will make your mix fresher and more pleasing – Again, try to boost the frequencies anywhere where your track needs it, and then finally compare the first version without Dynamic EQ and when it’s turned on.
+This is a very subtle kind of EQ that will make your mix fresher and more pleasing – Again, try to boost the frequencies anywhere where your track needs it.
+Finally, compare the first version without Dynamic EQ to the version where it’s turned on.
 You will hear that without this plugin, your track will sound flat and dull.
-Also, it all depends on the fact if you used the Dynamic EQ a lot in your mixing process.
-When the answer is yes, then you would probably skip this kind of VST plugin.
+Also, it all depends on if you used the Dynamic EQ a lot in your mixing process.
+If you did, then you might want to skip this kind of VST plugin.

 With this effect, your track will sound balanced and have will have a professional feeling.
 You can adjust the parameters of each band without affecting other bands.
 This is the feature that gives modern music producers new possibilities when it comes to advanced mastering.
-This processing isn’t necessary just additional and you just need to know when you can to use it.
-There are a lot of quality Multiband Compressors out there but here are few what do a great job – FabFilter Pro-MB, iZotope Ozone Dynamics or Drawmer 1973 by Softube.
+This processing isn’t necessary, just additional.
+What is important is that you need to know when you can use it.
+There are plenty of quality Multiband Compressors out there, but here are a few that do a great job – FabFilter Pro-MB, iZotope Ozone Dynamics or Drawmer 1973 by Softube.

 5. Don’t forget to add the Mastering compressor to glue things together

 You have nothing to lose because this will gently boost what’s already done.
-Of course, you have to make some tweaks to make it sound good, but it’s a matter of practice and training.
-Don’t worry and add this plugin.
+Of course, you have to make some tweaks to make it sound good, though it’s a matter of practice and training.
+Don’t worry when adding this plugin.
 Excellent examples of Mastering compressors are – SSL G-Master Buss Compressor by Waves or Mastering Compressor by Sonoris.

-6. Use the Opto Compressor (Why to Use Opto Compression in Mastering)
+6. Use the Opto Compressor (Why Use Opto Compression in Mastering)